FrenzyExists/Solve-The-Crime/README.md

 Well, this Set that the program outputs represents the number of events that appear in ALL events T. So, yeah, that's kinda it...
 ...
 ...
 ...
-Actually no. It turns out there's an optional part of this project, which at the moment this current project does not have.
-According to the document, each technique to obtain the intersection varies in efficiency, the optinal part of the project was to display a stress run over each technique and plot the data on an excel program like Google Sheets, but again, that is not here, only the non optional
+Nope!
+This branch also contains a stress test, which is part of the optional part of this project.
+According to the document, each technique to obtain the intersection varies in efficiency, the optional part of the project was to display a stress run over each technique and plot the data on an excel program like Google Sheets.
+However, I thought this was quite silly.
+Why ploting the data manually over an external program when we have gnuplot to the the heavy-lifting for us?

+And so, this branch can plot the test in gnuplot (so make sure you have gnuplot installed).
+The stress tester also will pretty-print a data table and also has the option to save such in a csv file.

 ## So... ok, I get it, a college project, cool.
 But what is the purpose of it?
 #### Simple: ~make us suffer~ 🤣